emacsway/emacsway/about.rst

     "Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it.
 And to make matters worse: complexity sells better."
 (Edsger W. Dijkstra, 1984 `On the nature of Computing Science <http://www.cs.utexas.edu/users/EWD/transcriptions/EWD08xx/EWD896.html>`__ (EWD896))

     "A little time spent refactoring can make the code better communicate its purpose.
 Programming in this mode is all about saying exactly what you mean." ("Refactoring: Improving the Design of Existing Code", Martin Fowler)

+    "programmers will have to wrestle with the messy real world."
+(Steve McConnel)

+    "We become authorities and experts in the practical and scientific spheres by so many separate acts and hours of work.
+If a person keeps faithfully busy each hour of the working day, he can count on waking up some morning to find himself one of the competent ones of his generation."
+(William James)

     "Clean code - is ability of code to express the truth about itself, and not misleading."